top of page

 These hides are located near waterholes and known wildlife corridors, allowing us to work for extended hours — often through the night — without disturbing the animals.
 We’ve captured lions, leopards, hyenas, elephants, caracals, and African wild cats, behaving naturally in their nighttime environment, thanks to a lighting system we control manually and adjust based on real-time behavior.

-Lions are eating a zebra at the waterhole. photographed from an underground hide, the lions are eye level
+Lioness feeding on a zebra at night at Shompole Photo Hides in Kenya, photographed from a water-level hide by Jaren A. Fernleye waterhole. photographed from an underground hide, the lions are eye level

 All lighting is continuous and dimmable, with no flash or sudden bursts.
 The system is designed to be adaptive — lighting is slowly increased or softened based on proximity, comfort, and species.
 This ethical approach has allowed us to capture truly rare behaviors while maintaining the integrity and safety of the wildlife.